Does Platelet-Rich Plasma Injection Work?

 To make PRP, blood is spun in a centrifuge.
 Different blood components separate into layers.

-Who says more platelets stimulates healing?
+Why would PRP by myotoxic?
+The possibility highlights our near perfect ignorance of the principle of PRP therapy.
+Who says more platelets are going to stimulate healing?
 Is that in the Platelet User Guide?
 “For extra healing, generously apply platelets to wound.”
 Dosage is critical with many medicines.
-More is not only not always better, it’s usually worse.
+More is not only not always better, it’s often worse.
 Do other cells like being bathed in ten times the normal number of platelets?
 Or is it a suffocating mess that throws everything off kilter?

 Or is it just kind of ho hum?